 Microsoft finally released Windows 10 version 20H2 build 19043 with a number of new features and improvements.
 And Microsoft regularly pushes patch updates with security improvements, bug fixes to stable the latest OS build.
 But some unlucky users report an issue where feature update to “Windows 10 version 21H1 freezes or randomly crashes with different blue screen errors”.

 There are various reasons that cause this issue (windows 10 freezes, Crashes, not responding).
 But the most common is the installed device driver (may the device driver not compatible with the current windows version or its get corrupted while windows upgrade process), Corrupted system files, Device driver conflict, Security software, incorrect configuration and more.

 Windows 10 Freezes after update

-Whatever the reason here some solutions you may apply to fix Windows 10 version 20H2 freezes or randomly crashes with different blue screen errors etc.
+Whatever the reason here are some solutions you may apply to fix Windows 10 version 20H2 freezes or randomly crashes with different blue screen errors etc.

-Note: If due to windows freezes/Crashes you are unable to perform below solutions, Then You need to Boot into safe mode with networking so that windows start with minimum system requirements and allow to perform troubleshooting steps.
+Note: If due to windows freezes/Crashes you are unable to perform the below solutions, Then You need to Boot into safe mode with networking so that windows start with minimum system requirements and allow to perform troubleshooting steps.

 Try a Windows key sequence to wake the screen, simultaneously press the Windows logo key + Ctrl + Shift + B. A tablet user can simultaneously press both the volume-up and volume-down buttons, three times within 2 seconds.
 If Windows is responsive, a short beep will sound and the screen will blink or dim while Windows attempts to refresh the screen.

 Install the Latest cumulative updates

 Also, make sure you have installed the latest cumulative update for Windows 10 version 21H2.

 Addresses an issue that may cause some devices to stop responding or working when using applications, such as Cortana or Chrome, after installing the Windows 10 version 21H2 Update.

 You can check and install the latest updates from windows settings -> update and security -> windows updates and check for updates.